eatthinkdu/eatthinkdu.github.io/_posts/2015-08-17-reflecting-on-cape-town.md

 When I could <i>be</i> better.

-Thanks to some advice from my CEO, I began to think hard about living life the way you <b>choose</b> to live it, and what it means to design your lifestyle.
+I began to think hard about living life the way you <b>choose</b> to live it, and what it means to design your lifestyle.
 I learned that it starts with just that -- a conscious choice.

 <h3>What really made my experience, though, were my students.</h3>